kankanrr/Readme-Generator-Using-Node-Npm/sampleREADME.md

     ## Installation

-    Use "node index" to run the script then input info
+    Clone repo and run "node index"

     ## Usage

-    undefined
+    You will be prompted questions to fill in for the readme

     ## License